In this article, we’ll look at both the POWER and SQRT functions, explain how they work, and see some examples.

 The number can be any numeric data type.
 The SQRT function returns the same data type as the specified number.

 Here are some examples of the POWER and SQRT functions.
-I find that examples are the best way for me to learn about code, even with the explanation above.

 This example shows how to square a number.